-Consistent with the Goodman-Kruskal correlation results, similar factors trigger the recognition of both coordination failure theories: firm size, industry type (construction; retail trade; commercial, personal, and business services; information, culture, and transportation), responsiveness to price changes by competitors, and the presence of industry price leaders.
+Consistent with the Goodman-Kruskal correlation results, the following factors trigger the recognition of both coordination failure theories: firm size, industry type (construction; retail trade; commercial, personal, and business services; information, culture, and transportation), responsiveness to price changes by competitors, and the presence of industry price leaders.

 As noted previously, firms' recognition of coordination failure on price increases, and not on price declines, explains the low frequency of price adjustment.
 We would therefore expect to find asymmetry in the factors that explain the relative importance of these theories.
-As shown in Table 7, firms that operate in the manufacturing sector or make a high proportion of their sales to households are less likely to recognize coordination failure on a price decline, and do not appear in the other coordination failure model.
+As shown in Table 7, the firms operating in the manufacturing sector or having a high proportion of their sales to households are less likely to recognize coordination failure on a price decline, but these firms do not differ from the baseline case with reference to coordination failure on a price increase.